serpapi/awesome-seo-tools/README.md

 - [Respona](https://respona.com/) - The all in one link building tool.

+- [BacklinkGPT](https://www.backlinkgpt.com/) - An AI-powered link-building platform that helps you find backlink prospects and generate personalized outreach messages for faster link building.

 - Other "All in one SEO tools" offer this feature as well.

 ## Content Optimization